-The north eastern part of this area from Fisher Row and including Boathouse Lane, is essentially rural in character, providing a transition between open marshland and the residential development of most of the north bank of the Broad.
+The north-westernpart of this area from Fisher Row and including Boathouse Lane, is essentially rural in character, providing a transition between open marshland and the residential development of most of the north bank of the Broad.
 The ground rises from Oulton Dyke and the Broad to Waveney Hill and the railway embankment, with development mostly confined to the higher ground.
 The houses, set in large grounds, are in the main 20th century in origin, although the late nineteenth century Mancroft Towers (Listed Grade II) with its lodge house, occupies a commanding position on Waveney Hill.
 Mancroft Towers was built between 1891 and 1893 by P.E.
 Back, a member of a well known family of wine and spirits merchants in the city centre of Norwich, which probably explains the name of the house.
 It was designed by renowned Edwardian architect, George John Skipper.
+Part of the house is still occupied by members of the Back family.